 The property management company, Blue Water Properties, was made aware of the security concerns above as well as the instances of theft and took immediate action.
 My account above and our collective experience should not deter you from booking this property or booking with Blue Water Properties.
 I speak for all when I say we would all book properties with Blue Water Properties again in a second.

-In total, there were 12 of us all raised differently.
-The girls connected the crew.
+We were a group of 12 people, all raised differently.
+The girls connected the group.
 Five of the six girls were randomly chosen to live on the same floor in the dorms freshmen year of university in 1996.
 Three of the six husbands were met at university and the other three were met post-university and three of the 12 worked for the same company post-university.
 It’s interesting to me where life has taken us and how our crew of 12 was molded over 21 years.

 Below are a few family photos of the 40th Birthday Year Crew.